Policy On Academic Integrity

 Procedure for Theft and Unauthorized Distribution of Academic Materials

 - The teacher fills out the Referral Form for Violations of the Academic Integrity & Technology AUP Policies form and immediately reports the incident to the Academic Dean.
-The Academic Dean will convene an Ad hoc Investigative Team comprised of the following: the teacher, the Department Chairperson of the discipline, the Dean of Guidance and College Advising, and the Director of Student Discipline, all of whom will work collaboratively to identify the involved offender(s), the extent of the violations, gradations of culpability, etc. (Director of Student Discipline), review records to determine if the offender(s) are repeaters and to review each of the offender’s overall academic performance (Academic Dean), assess each of the offender’s extenuating personal, social, emotional or psychological circumstances (Dean of Guidance & College Advising), and review each of the offender’s academic performance in the teacher’s class and the communication history: Teacher-student, teacher-parent, and/or Chair-parent (Teacher & Department Chair)
+The Academic Dean will convene an Ad hoc Investigative Team comprised of the teacher, the Dean of Guidance and College Advising, the Dean of Students, and the Principal who will work collaboratively to identify the involved offender(s), the extent of the violations, gradations of culpability, etc., review records to determine if the offender(s) are repeaters and to review each of the offender’s overall academic performance, assess each of the offender’s extenuating personal, social, emotional or psychological circumstances, and review each of the offender’s academic performance in the teacher’s class and the communication history between teacher and students and teacher and parent.

 - After the initial investigative meeting, a date and time will be set for a second meeting of the Ad hoc Investigative Team.
 At that time, the team will collaboratively decide if the violation warrants convening the Academic Integrity Board to determine if additional academic and/or disciplinary sanctions that exceed the penalties described below should apply.